What should I do if my car squeaks while driving?

 For example, if your car is suffering from an issue with the brakes or steering, that would make your car dangerous to drive.

-Will a squeaking noise from my car affect my insurance?
+Will a car making a squeaking noise affect my insurance?

 Vehicle maintenance isn’t just essential to keep you safe and prolong the life of your car, it’s also usually a condition of your car insurance cover.